-The bench from “(500) Days of Summer,” where Tom and Summer, played by Joseph Gordon-Levitt and Zooey Deschanel respectively, sit and overlook the city, is another sad story of a film location soon to be lost.
+The bench where the couple sits and looks over the city is another sad story of a film location soon to be lost.
 The bench was located in a small park area once known as Angels Knoll in Los Angeles, California, now called Angels Landing.
-Located directly beside Angels Flight from La La Land, the bench attracted many visitors after the release of the film, who enjoyed recreating the famous shot.
+Located directly beside Angels Flight from “La La Land,” the bench attracted many visitors after the release of the film, who enjoyed recreating the famous shot.

 There was even a plaque on the bench commemorating the film, which read “Tom’s favorite place becomes one of Summer’s too.”
 While the bench is still there (for now), the plaque has been removed.

 LOCATION: 356 S Olive St, Los Angeles, CA 90013 (permanently closed, soon to be demolished)

 Rachel, played by Chloë Grace Moretz, lives at this house in the Eagle Rock neighborhood of Los Angeles, seen briefly in the film.
 It sits directly next door to the house of Dave Chappelle’s character in “A Star Is Born.”